 Something else to consider here is the warranty.
 If the RV heater breaks easily, a few manufacturers may be willing to pay for the repairs or replace the unit.
 Otherwise, you risk losing all your money before you get to the destination.

 Finally, all great RV heaters are worth the price.
 It doesn’t have to be dirt cheap.
-However, it also makes no sense buying an RV heater for thousands of dollars if you’re not an avid RVer.
+However, it also makes no sense to buy an RV heater for thousands of dollars if you’re not an avid RVer.

 If you’re only buying it for single-use, a modest electric model you can also use at home would be a more worthwhile investment.
 Alternatively, consider a portable propane model that you can later use in the garage.